jmf-mordis/asynckafka/README.rst

 **********

 Fast python kafka client for asyncio.
-Asynckafka is written in Cython_ cython on top of Rdkafka_ as kafka driver.
+Asynckafka is written in Cython_ on top of Rdkafka_ as kafka driver.

 Right now it is work in progress, so use it at our own risk.
 Before the 1.0.0 release i don't warranty stability in the api between the minor version